rekhak2003/Nike-Landing-Page/README.md

 ## Nike Landing Page 👟
-Welcome to the Nike Landing Page!
-This is a simple yet clean landing page for showcasing Nike's limited edition shoes.
-Built with HTML and CSS, the page includes a responsive layout and a visually appealing design.
+This is a basic Nike landing page made using HTML and CSS.
+It shows some limited edition Nike shoes with a clean layout.

 ## 💻 What This Project Includes
   * Top Navigation Bar: